A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

 Caffeine causes insulin to spike, with all the detrimental effects of high insulin that we seek to avoid.
 Although caffeine is said to enhance fat burning, we don't need that on an evolutionary diet, since we train all of our cells to burn fat.

 Usually, have many additives, often even not listed on the label, added sugar and wheat (to increase appetite).
 Processing itself may eliminate a lot of the nutritional value.

 Produced by cooking the food in either cheap, unhealthy oils and oils that degenerate at the high temperatures used for frying.
 The high temperatures of the frying process cause the excess formation of AGE's, which are proteins bound to sugar molecules.
 AGE's are pure junk for the body that the body cannot break down or detoxify.
-Thus, they accumulate ad infinitum and cause damage to our health.
+Thus, they accumulate without end and cause damage to our health.

 Fructose / Sweet Fruit

-Roughly 60% of the carbohydrates in fruit is fructose; the rest is glucose.
+Roughly 60% of the carbohydrates in fruit are fructose; the rest is glucose.
 As opposed to glucose, that can be used by all the cells of our body; fructose can only be processed by our liver.
-Therefore, excess fructose, that cannot immediately be handled by our liver floats in our bloodstream and forms damaging, non-disposable AGEs with our proteins.
+Therefore, excess fructose, that cannot immediately be handled by our liver, floats in our bloodstream and forms damaging, non-disposable AGEs with our proteins.
 This will only stop when the liver can finally take care of it and remove it from the bloodstream.
 Unfortunately, fructose is seven times more reactive than glucose in regard to forming AGEs.

 To make things even worse, our liver has only a limited capacity to store sugars.
 So, even if the liver processes the fructose from our bloodstream, fructose that cannot be directly stored in our liver because its storage is full, is immediately transferred to our fat cells.